This page was updated on June 8 as the vote count advanced.

 A preliminary count by pollster Ipsos on Sunday night showed a statistical tie, with Sánchez very slightly ahead of Fujimori.
 Ipsos’ preliminary tallies have correctly identified the winner of every runoff since 2001, though its director said that with the margin so tight, a full count would be necessary to determine the winner.

-After reporting a small number of irregularities, the government election monitors announced that, after polls closed, they had found no evidence of fraud.
+After reporting a small number of irregularities, government election monitors announced that, after polls closed, they had found no evidence of fraud.
 ONPE said its full count would be completed by mid-July.

 AQ asked analysts to share their reactions.
-This page will be updated with additional comments.

 Jorge Morel